eyadayman12/Codeforces/README.md

 # Codeforces
-Codeforces Problem Solutions using Python
+Codeforces's Problem Solving in Python
+In this Repo, I solve problems on Codeforce daily using Python